dboddie-canonical-work/disgorged-docs/build-from-github.rst

    </h2>

-You will need a `Developer account <create-a-developer-account.md>`__ and accept that the source code for a prospective snap will be publicly accessible while on the build server.
+You will need a :ref:`Developer account <create-a-developer-account>` and accept that the source code for a prospective snap will be publicly accessible while on the build server.
 Projects also need to be hosted on a public `GitHub <https://github.com/>`__ repository.

-The GitHub repository must contain at least a `snapcraft.yaml <the-snapcraft-yaml-schema.md>`__ file, and the snap build from a clone of the repository.
-The snap name needs to be `registered <registering-your-app-name.md>`__ with the Snap Store, and the same name needs to be declared in the *snapcraft.yaml*.
+The GitHub repository must contain at least a :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>` file, and the snap build from a clone of the repository.
+The snap name needs to be :ref:`registered <registering-your-app-name>` with the Snap Store, and the same name needs to be declared in the *snapcraft.yaml*.

-Build architectures can be defined within a snap’s `snapcraft.yaml <the-snapcraft-yaml-schema.md>`__ using the `architectures <architectures.md>`__ keyword.
+Build architectures can be defined within a snap’s :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>` using the :ref:`architectures <architectures>` keyword.
 To target all architectures, for example, use the following:

 ::